EdTeKLA/Cree-Tutor/README.md

 If there is an error, download the wheel from https://www.lfd.uci.edu/~gohlke/pythonlibs/#mysql-python and navigate to the downloads folder then run pip install mysqlclient-1.3.13-cp??whatever?the?filename?downloaded.whl
 5. Install Django 2.0.x
 6. Clone this directory
+7. Contact EdTeKLA to obtain media files.
-7. Open or create the file `CreeTutor/CreeTutorBackEnd/CreeTutorBackEnd/settings_secret.py`
+8. Open or create the file `CreeTutor/CreeTutorBackEnd/CreeTutorBackEnd/settings_secret.py`
-8. Make the contents of settings_secret.py look like this:
+9. Make the contents of settings_secret.py look like this:

        """
        These settings must never be uploaded onto github.